UCB-Econ-148/sp24/syllabus.md

 ## Communication 💬

-This semester, we'll be using [Ed](https://edstem.org/us/courses/34369/discussion/), a new communication tool.
+This semester, we'll be using [Ed](https://edstem.org/us/courses/53352/discussion/) to communicate.
 Ed is where you will see all announcements and get help from staff and other students on assignments and concepts.
 You will be added to Ed automatically; email the course staff if you're not sure how to access it.

 **Important Note:** Staff will not be answering content questions on Ed.
 Ed is supposed to be a student-run platform in this class; students are encouraged to answer content-related questions instead.
 Your activity on Ed will be taken into account for your participation grade.